FrostKiwi/treasurechest/posts/genshin-impact-anki-deck/genshin-impact-anki-deck.md

   - Japanese
 image: tekisetsu.png
 ---
 It's quite the tradition among Japanese learners to publish parts of their [Anki](https://apps.ankiweb.net/) [Mining](https://animecards.site/learningjapanese/) decks, so others may get inspired by them or straight up use them.
-This ~1000 note deck is an excerpt of my Mining deck, which was/is being created in-part from the video game [Genshin Impact](https://genshin.hoyoverse.com/en/home).
+This ~1000 card deck is an excerpt of my Mining deck, which was/is being created in-part from the video game [Genshin Impact](https://genshin.hoyoverse.com/en/home).

 > **Mining as defined by [animecards](https://animecards.site/learningjapanese/):** *A mining deck is a custom Anki deck that you create using the Japanese you encounter daily.
 Transitioning from pre-made decks to custom decks is vital.
 Don't get stuck on pre-made decks.
 At this point, you're learning directly from material relevant to you and targeting gaps in your knowledge.*